Issam Alnajjar: 2020–2021: TikTok breakthrough, Universal Arabic Music and Baree?

 On 6 April 2021, Alnajjar became the first artist to be signed to Universal Arabic Music, a division of Universal Music Group.
 With the signing of the label, Alnajjar was chosen by The Weekend's manager Wassim Slaiby.
 On 9 April, Alnajjar teamed up with Spotify to release the first Arabic song in the "RADAR" series with the release of "Turning Me Up."
 This single was an English remix and was produced by Loud Luxury and featured vocals from Ali Gatie.
 As part of promotion for the single, Alnajjar was featured on the Times Square billboard in New York City.

-On 9 July, Alnajjar eleased "Mn Gheirik Enti."
+On 9 July, Alnajjar released "Mn Gheirik Enti".
 On 17 September, Alnajjar released "Hada Ghareeb" featuring Elyanna.
 On 27 September, Alnajjar released a Spanish remix of "Hadal Ahbek" titled "Si Tú Vuelas," which featured Spanish vocals from Danna Paola and was produced by Alok.

 On 1 October, Alnajjar's debut studio album, Baree?, was released on digital download and streaming.

-2022–present: Hadal Ahbek Tour and Waray
+2022–present: Hadal Ahbek Tour, Waray and 2025 resurface

 On 3 May, Alnajjar was the opening act at the Maroon 5 tour in Dubai.

 On 6 October, Alnajjar featured on the Arabic remix of Alok and Alan Walker's "Headlights" which also featured KIDDO.
 On 2 December, Alnajjar released "Ansaki".
 On 28 April 2023, Alnajjar released "TMO", which featured Mohamed Ramadan and featured French vocals from Gims.
 On 14 July, Alnajjar released his first extended play, Waray.

 On 31 October 2023, Alnajjar was featured alongside 24 other artists from the Middle East and North Africa on the charity single "Rajieen", which was released in aim to raise money for the Palestine Children's Relief Fund due to the ongoing Gaza war.

+On July of 2025, Issam Alnajjar's popular song "Hadal Ahbek" Blew up on TikTok for a second time, because of a misheard lyric which people translated to "Obama have d-" Instead of responding with hatred, Issam embraced this meme as you can see in his TikTok bio.